ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

               )
         result = tqm.run(play) # most interesting data for a play is actually sent to the callback's methods
     finally:
-        # we always need to cleanup child procs, and the strucutres we use to communicate with them
+        # we always need to cleanup child procs and the structres we use to communicate with them
         if tqm is not None:
             tqm.cleanup()